hphelion/documentation/cloudos/manage.troubleshooting.md

 <tr style="background-color: white; color: black;">
 <td> Symptoms </td>
-<td> After restart all the nodes, the solution don`t seem to be working as before, services not working as expected. </td>
+<td> After restart all the nodes, the solution doesn't seem to be working as before, services not working as expected. </td>
 </tr>

 <tr style="background-color: white; color: black;">